vipinpillai/ricochet-robots/README.md

 3. Install python mode in Processing.

 ###Execution###
 The solver can be executed using the Ricochet.pyde file via the Processing IDE.
+An exception is raised if the solver detects a loop, i.e if no solution exists.